vivegram/TheHungryITTeam/README.md

 1. **Saving Orders to Google Sheets**:
    - When you add or delete an order, it's automatically saved to Google Sheets
    - A new sheet is created for each restaurant and date combination (e.g., "McDonald's_2025-02-27")
-   - Each sheet includes columns for Name, Order, and Price
+   - Each sheet includes columns for Name, Order, Price, and Timestamp
-   - You can access these sheets directly in your Google Spreadsheet to view or export the data
+   - The sheets are formatted with colored headers and auto-sized columns for better readability
+   - Visual feedback is provided during saving with a spinner and success/error messages

 2. **Order Organization**:
    - Orders are organized by restaurant and date
    - Each day's orders for a specific restaurant are stored in a separate sheet
    - This makes it easy to track orders over time and reference past orders
+   - Headers are frozen for easier navigation when you have many orders

 ### Restaurant Management